Bounded Model Checking for Hyperproperties: Descriptions of Case Studies

 \subsection{Case study 5: Privacy-Preserving Path Planning for Robots}

-In addition to model checking problems, inspired by the work in~\cite{wnp19}, we also explore other applications that involve hyperproperties with quantifier alternation.
+In addition to model checking problems, inspired by the work in~\cite{wnp19}, we explore other applications of our QBF encoding that also involve hyperproperties with quantifier alternation.
 One such application is searching the optimal solution for robotic planning.
-For example, given a map with an initial state and a goal state, the shortest path from initial state to goal state is a traces $\pi$, such that $\pi$ can reach the goal state and for all other traces $\pi'$, $\pi'$ should not reach the goal state until $\pi$ reached it.
-In other words, the shortest path is a path on the map that reaches the goal state before all other paths did.
+For example, given a 2-D grid with an initial state and a goal state, a shortest path from initial state to goal state is a trace $\pi_{A}$, such that $\pi_{A}$ reaches the goal state and for all other traces $\pi_{B}$, $\pi_{B}$ has not reached the goal state before $\pi_{A}$ has.
+In other words, the shortest path is a path on the grid that reaches the goal state before all other paths.
 We express this specification as the following hyperproperty:

 where the atomic proposition $\goal$ denotes that the path has reached the goal state.